More Cubans immigrating to the US by crossing from Mexico - NewsBreak

 More Cubans immigrating to the US by crossing from Mexico

-MIAMI (AP) — For years after leaving Cuba, the mother of two tried to get her children and parents into the U.S. through legal channels.
+For years after leaving Cuba , the mother of two tried to get her children and parents into the U.S. through legal channels.

 Finally, she decided she wouldn’t wait any longer: She paid more than $40,000 dollars to someone to help them sneak in through Mexico.